fewd05082017/week7/readme.md

 ### Step 3 - Build!

-Set clouds_2.gif as the background image.
+Set clouds.gif as the background image.
 Create a div for the ground/grass with green background and appropriate height - position it at the bottom with `position: fixed;`;

 Create an `<h1>` and display FARM PARTY!.
 For a bonus, use a fun custom font (like from Google Fonts).